Software-For-Love/documentation/onboarding/onboarding.md

 # Welcome to the Team!

-We're excited to have you join the team.:smiley:
+We're excited to have you join the team. :smiley:

 Before you join your respective team, we ask all our members to complete a quick but essential onboarding process.